gcardi/Anafestica/QUICK_TOUR.md

 The `SaveProperties()' function has the responsibility is to store all the custom attributes into the container.

 Now, let's discuss the two key-functions, namely `SaveProperties` and `RestoreProperties`.
 They are responsible for retrieving and storing additional form attributes.
 In this sample, they use two macros that greatly simplify the job: the `RESTORE_LOCAL_PROPERTY` macro for retrieving the attribute, and the `SAVE_LOCAL_PROPERTY` macro for storing it.
-For each property you want to make persistent, you have to add the corresponding lines in the `SaveProperties` or the `RestoreProperties` functions.
+For each property you want to make persistent, you have to add the corresponding lines in both the `SaveProperties` and `RestoreProperties` functions.
 The particle *LOCAL* in the macro names means that the attribute is saved or restored in the main form's node, i.e. "local" to the form itself.

 ```cpp